hapticssymposium-org/hs2026/site/content/presenting/cross-cutting-challenges.md

 ---
 title: Cross-Cutting Challenges
-deadline: 'Theme Proposals: Wednesday, September 27, 2023'
+deadline: 'Theme Proposals: Wednesday, October 25, 2023'
 description: >-
   Following their successful launch in 2018, Cross-Cutting Challenges (CCC) will be held again at the 2024 Haptics Symposium.
 image: /img/slide-image-5-crop.jpg